samgusa/Sam-Greenhill-Portfolio/README.md

 # Sam Greenhill

 A self-taught iOS Engineer, proficient in application development and with start-up experience.
-I developed two apps for the Apple App Store by myself, and have worked at a fast paced start-up.
+I developed two apps for the Apple App Store by myself, and have worked at two fast paced start-ups.
 I love to learn and use my skills to develop mobile applications.

 # Special Skills:
 * Swift, UIKit, SwiftUI, iOS Development, iOS SDK, XCTests, Test-Driven-Development